 If we fail to establish and maintain satisfactory relationships with third-party distributors, we may be unable to sell, market and distribute our products, our future revenues and market share may not grow as anticipated, and we could be subject to unexpected costs which would harm our results of operations and financial condition.
+There is no assurance that our sales through GNC stores will continue on terms that are favorable to us or at all.

-Commercialization of our proposed products and services will require us to build and maintain sophisticated sales and marketing teams.
+Commercialization of our products and services will require us to build and maintain sophisticated sales and marketing teams.

 We have limited prior experience with commercializing our products.
 To successfully commercialize our products and services, we will need to establish and maintain sophisticated sales and marketing teams.
-While we intend to use current Company employees to lead our marketing efforts, we may choose to expand our marketing and sales team.
+While we intend to use current Company employees and service providers to lead our marketing efforts, we may choose to expand our marketing and sales team.
 Experienced sales representatives may be difficult to locate and retain, and all new sales representatives will need to undergo extensive training.
 There is no assurance that we will be able to recruit and retain sufficiently skilled sales representatives, or that any new sales representatives will ultimately become productive.
 If we are unable to recruit and retain qualified and productive sales personnel, our ability to commercialize our products and to generate revenues will be impaired, and our business will be harmed.